-- Evidence for how repealing I-200 might influence public contracting.
+• Evidence for how restoring affirmative action might influence public contracting.
 In 2015, Governor Jay Inslee created the Governor's Business Diversity Subcabinet to improve the diversity in Washington State contracting.
 As a part of this effort, the state is conducting a statewide disparity study to evaluate whether minority-, women-, and veteran-owned businesses have equal access to contracting opportunities in the state.
 The study will also evaluate barriers and recommend solutions.
-As a result of this comprehensive disparity study, and at the request of Senator Hasegawa who requested this review, we scoped out impacts on contracting from this analysis. - Evidence for how repealing I-200 might affect K-12 education. - Evidence related to the educational value and workplace value of diversity.
+As a result of this comprehensive disparity study we scoped out impacts on contracting from this analysis.